Recruitment Strategy

 A little recognition goes a long way.
 When your providers are on the front lines, they’re experiencing the practice at its fullest — the highs and lows.
 When you recognize their efforts, it builds community and morale.

 A Gallup poll found that only 18% of healthcare workers are in organizations that recognize their workers and teams, which is lower than the national average of 22%.
-The same poll found that those who do work in a culture of recognition are 3.9 times more likely to feel connected to the culture of their organization.
+The same poll found that those who do work in a culture of recognition are 3.9 times more likely to feel connected to their organization's culture.
 Teams in these organizations experience less stress and a stronger sense of teamwork, and the organizations report higher patient satisfaction levels.

 Small gestures are great forms of recognition.
 Some simple strategies include: